Sini wants to discuss early appointment as DA

 The district attorney-elect, who normally would take office Jan.
 1, said he plans to reach out to Cuomo about the possibility of appointing him early after the retirement of DA Thomas Spota.

-Suffolk Police Commissioner Timothy Sini, the county district attorney-elect, said he plans to reach out to Gov. Andrew M. Cuomo soon to discuss the possibility of appointing him early after Friday’s official retirement of District Attorney Thomas Spota, who is fighting federal obstruction of justice charges.
+Suffolk Police Commissioner Timothy Sini, the county district attorney-elect, said he plans to reach out to Gov. Andrew M. Cuomo soon to discuss the possibility of appointing him early after Friday’s official retirement of District Attorney Thomas Spota, who is fighting federal criminal charges.

 Sini, who normally would take office Jan.
 1, said he plans to reach out to Cuomo’s office by early next week.
-He said he hopes to have a discussion with Cuomo about the option of an early appointment “to insure the wheels of justice operate in an effective way.”
+He said he hopes to talk to Cuomo about the option of an early appointment “to insure the wheels of justice operate in an effective way.”

 Spota and Christopher McPartland, who runs the district attorney’s political corruption unit, were indicted last month on federal charges that they were involved in a cover-up of former Suffolk Police Chief James Burke’s assault of a suspect in 2012.
 They have pleaded not guilty.